Life Cycle Assessment Harmonization Results and Findings

 With the exception of putting the estimates on a common functional basis (g CO2e/kWh), no harmonization was performed at this stage.
 Distributional information was calculated based on the as-published data: minimum, 25th percentile value, 50th percentile value, 75th percentile value and maximum.
 The interquartile range (between the 25th and 75th percentile) is highlighted in the figure.

-In subsequent project phases, NREL reviewed as-published life cycle greenhouse gas emissions estimated for solar (crystalline silicon and thin film photovoltaics and concentrating solar power), wind, nuclear, and coal and adjusted these estimates to a consistent set of methods and assumptions specific to each technology.
-NREL also researched the life cycle greenhouse gas emissions for natural gas, although these results are still in the process of being published.
+In subsequent project phases, NREL reviewed as-published life cycle greenhouse gas emissions estimated for solar (crystalline silicon and thin film photovoltaics and concentrating solar power), wind, nuclear, coal, and natural gas, and adjusted these estimates to a consistent set of methods and assumptions specific to each technology.

-Figure 2 compares as-published results to harmonized life cycle greenhouse gas emissions for solar (photovoltaics and concentrating solar power), wind, nuclear, and coal technologies.
+Figure 2 compares as-published results to harmonized life cycle greenhouse gas emissions for solar (photovoltaics and concentrating solar power), wind, nuclear, coal and natural gas technologies.
 The distributional information was calculated based on the harmonized data and compared with the as-published data: minimum, 25th percentile value, 50th percentile value, 75th percentile value, and maximum.
 The interquartile range (between 25th and 75th percentile) is highlighted in the figure.

 Findings from the Harmonized Data